ARS-SWRC/GEE-KGCC/README.md

 | crs | string | coordinate reference system code |
 | filename | string | download file name |

 Returns `None`.
-Spawns a download task to Google Drive in geotif format.
+Spawns a download task to Google Drive of the classified image in geotif format.
 Download progress may be monitored in the Earth Engine Online Code Editor.

 **Get visualization parameters:**